acmpesuecc/Chair_posture_corrector_arduino/README.md

 # Chair_posture_corrector_arduino
-I have made a posture corrector using arduino and a other hardware  components
+I have made a posture corrector using arduino and other hardware  components like vibration motor , force sensor ,buzzers and display.